konseptgrokker/tictactoe/README.md

 # tictactoe

-Play the game of tic-tac-toe with a friend in the terminal!
+Play a game of tic-tac-toe with a friend using python in the terminal!